clanfear/SOC371/docs/syllabus.md

 The course Canvas will be used to access some readings, post discussion questions, and submit assignments.
-Do not use Canvas messages for communication with the instructor–it will not be monitored.
+Do not use Canvas messages for communication with the instructor or TA–it will not be monitored.

 ## Course Requirements